andre-st/amazon-wishless/README.md

 I have over 60 Amazon wishlists and in some lists sometimes 100 products, mainly books.
 I often buy used books and checking all current (2nd hand) prices is time consuming.
-This scraper exports _all_ lists to a XML-file, with the items filtered according to price, priority etc.
+This scraper exports _all_ lists to a XML-file, with the items filtered and re-ordered according to price, priority etc.

-## Sample XML view in your web-browser
+## XML viewed in web-browser

 ![Screenshot](README-screenshot.png?raw=true "Screenshot")